Leodeepak/deepak/README.md

 # deepak
-deepak's repository made in lab10
+deepak's repository made in lab10 with github